mseemann/angular2-mdl/README.md

 **Please don't use github to ask questions.
 Use stackoverflow instead: http://stackoverflow.com/questions/tagged/angular2-mdl.**

+**Currently working on upgrade to angular rc6 - again a lot of breaking changes :(**

 ### Status of the npm package version 1.4 (mdl version 1.2.0; angular2 rc5)